Hello Daydreamers!

 Making Cake Toppers With Cricut Images

-If you are looking for something quick, or even more elaborate, you can use Cricut Images (located on the left panel of the canvas).
+If you are looking for something quick or even more elaborate, you can use Cricut Images (located on the left panel of the canvas).

-Cricut’s library is full (over 100k) of designs for any occasion and you can filter all of them by categories, keywords, etc.
+Cricut’s library is full (over 100k) of designs for any occasion, and you can filter all of them by categories, keywords, etc.

 Here’s the thing, not all images are for cake toppers!

-If you want to cut right away with minimal editing you need to find an image where all letters look overlapped (just as we overlapped the birthday topper).
+If you want to cut right away with minimal editing, you need to find an image where all letters look overlapped (just as we overlapped the birthday topper).

-Down below you have some examples of the cake toppers you can make.
+Down below, you have some examples of the cake toppers you can make.

-Like the image, I selected on the screenshot right above.
+Like the image I selected on the screenshot right above.
 As you can see, everything is separated.

-Don’t despair though, if that’s what you want, let me show you how to make a simple image from design space into a cake topper
+Don’t despair though, if that’s what you want, let me show you how to make a simple image from design space into a cake topper.

 Step 2: Duplicate (copy/paste) until you have three copies.
-Note: if you have more lines of text or elements that are scattered you need to have more copies.
+Note: if you have more lines of text or elements that are scattered, you need to have more copies.

-Step 3: Use the contour tool (bottom of the Layers panel) to only show the first line of each design.
+Step 3: Use the contour tool (bottom of the Layers panel) only to show the first line of each design.

 If you don’t know how to use contour, check out my tutorial.